 Zachary Shapiro is a fourth-generation attorney who grew up in Cleveland.
 Prior to college, he studied at University Schools in Hunting Valley and then completed his Bachelor’s Degree at the University of Pittsburg.
 He majored in English Literature before he decided to follow in his family’s footsteps to law school at Cleveland Marshall College of Law.

 During his time at Cleveland Marshall, Zach was the President of the Jewish Law School Association, and the Editor-in-Chief of the law school newspaper, The Gavel.
 He also practiced and honed his litigation skills by competing on the Cleveland Marshall Mock Trial Team.

 After law school, Zach started his law career on Wall Street in New York City where he practiced personal injury.
 He represented various clientele, such as construction workers and uber drivers, all of whom were involved in catastrophic accidents.

 He then took the skills he learned in New York and decided to move back home to Cleveland and joined NRS Injury Law.
 Now, he practices workers’ compensation just like his father, uncle, grandfather, and great-grandfather.

 When he isn’t working, Zach loves skiing and snowboarding.
 When the snow disappears, you can find Zach watching movies, reading, or playing video games on his computer, which he built.

-You will quickly learn Zach loves his family, helping his clients, his three cats, and talking to anyone who likes a good story.
+Zach loves his family, helping his clients, his three cats, and talking to anyone who likes a good story.

 Katie Lietzke, an attorney with NRS Injury Law, has represented injured workers since 1996.
 She is well experienced in all areas of workers’ compensation, including injuries, occupational diseases, violations of specific safety requirements, permanent and total disability and statutory permanent total disability claims, loss of use awards, death claims and discrimination/terminations following the filing of workers’ compensation claims.